-Ever since my PhD research I have been interested in the challenges associated with doing international research and have built up a research program on the international research process.
+Ever since my PhD research I have been interested in the challenges of doing international research and have built up a research program on the international research process.
 As part of that I published a review article on the challenges of international survey research in European Journal of International Management.

 A condensed and updated version of this article is now scheduled to be published in a major new research handbook on intercultural research, which will come out early in 2020.
 It will include around 30 chapters with a wide spread of countries and contexts outside the West and “the Triads”.
 There will be chapters about digital field-research, and several chapters from both South American and African countries, in addition to a few from the Middle East and Thailand contexts.

 - Harzing, A.W.; Reiche B.S.; Pudelko, M. (2021) Intercultural Survey Research: Challenges and Suggested Solutions, in: Guttormsen, D.S.A., Lauring, J., & Chapman, M.K.
 Field Guide to Intercultural Research.
 Cheltenham: Edward Elgar.
 Available online... - Related blog post